-Reference: Statistical Office of the Republic of Serbia; Statistical Office of Montenegro;
+Reference: 1Statistical Office of the Republic of Serbia; 2Statistical Office of Montenegro;

 Despite the positive trends in the SMEs development, the dominant majority of businesses in the region are small in size, mainly characterised as family businesses, thus offering little opportunities for job generation.
 Generally, businesses are poorly organized and take no count of modern and up-to-date technologies or management techniques.
 They involve little investments without much long-term sustainability.
-In addition, the non-agricultural businesses struggle against the odds of poor infrastructure, and the high running costs.
+In addition, the non-agricultural businesses struggle against the odds of poor infrastructure, shortages of electricity (Montenegrin side of the border), and the high running costs.